 Two evenly spaced volume paced drawdown samples were taken at one-third and two-thirds of the drawdown volume after the flow was cut off at the end of each run.
+Drawdown samples were collected by sweeping the bottle through the free discharge from the effluent pipe.
 Prior to testing, the drawdown volume was quantified as a function of water surface elevation within the unit by filling the test unit with clean water and quantifying the volume.
 The water level in the biofilter chamber at the end of each run was used to establish the water levels that each of the two drawdown samples were taken.
 Since the ending water level increased over the course of the testing, the water surface levels when the drawdown samples were taken changed proportionally.
 The drawdown mass was calculated using Equation 6 (page 17) and used in Equation 7 in the removal efficiency calculation.